davidchesnut/sp-general-docs/docs/how-to-configure-and-use-push-notifications-in-sharepoint-2013-apps-for-windows.md

 # How to: Configure and use push notifications in SharePoint 2013 apps for Windows Phone
 Create a solution in SharePoint Server for sending push notifications and develop a Windows Phone app for receiving the notifications.
- **Last modified:** December 07, 2015

- * **Applies to:** SharePoint Foundation 2013 | SharePoint Server 2013*
 Using the Microsoft Push Notification Service (MPNS), Windows Phone apps can receive notifications through the Internet of events triggered on Microsoft SharePoint Server.
 The phone app doesn't have to poll the server for changes to, for example, the items in a list on which the phone app is based.
 The app can be registered to receive notifications from the server, and an event receiver can initiate a notification and send it to the receiving app for handling.
 The push notification is relayed to Windows Phone devices by MPNS.

 Windows Phone 7 doesn't support running multiple apps simultaneously.
 Other than the components of the Windows Phone operating system (OS) itself, only one app can be running on the phone at a time.
 An event relevant to a given phone app might occur (such as, for example, a list item being added to a list) when the app isn't running in the foreground on the phone (that is, when the app is tombstoned or closed).
 You could develop a background service on the phone with a periodic task that might check for changes to the list on the server, but this approach would consume resources (such as network bandwidth and battery power) on the phone.
 With MPNS and the components that support notifications built into the Windows Phone 7 OS, the phone itself can receive a notification relevant to the context of a given app—even when that app isn't running—and the user can be given the opportunity to start the relevant app in response to the notification.
-(For more information about push notifications, see  [Push Notifications Overview for Windows Phone](http://msdn.microsoft.com/en-us/library/ff402558%28VS.92%29.aspx) in the MSDN Library.)In this topic, you create a server-side solution for sending push notifications to a phone app based on a change in the list on which the app is based.
+(For more information about push notifications, see  [Push Notifications Overview for Windows Phone](http://msdn.microsoft.com/en-us/library/ff402558%28VS.92%29.aspx) in the MSDN Library.)
+In this topic, you create a server-side solution for sending push notifications to a phone app based on a change in the list on which the app is based.
 You will then create the phone app for receiving these notifications.

 ## Create a server-side solution to send push notifications based on a list item event
 <a name="BKMK_ServerSideSolution"> </a>

-The server-side solution can be either a SharePoint app deployed in an isolated  **SPWeb** object, or a SharePoint farm solution packaged as a SharePoint solution package (that is, a .wsp file) that contains a Web-scoped Feature.
+The server-side solution can be either a SharePoint app deployed in an isolated **SPWeb**object, or a SharePoint farm solution packaged as a SharePoint solution package (that is, a .wsp file) that contains a Web-scoped Feature.
 In the procedures in this section, you will develop a simple SharePoint solution that creates a target list to be used by a Windows Phone app and that activates the push notification mechanism on the server.
 In the subsequent section, you will develop the Windows Phone app for receiving notifications from the server-side solution.